cloudify-cosmo/docs.getcloudify.org/content/working_with/console/site-management-page.md

 ![Create Site]( /images/ui/sitesPage/create-site.png )

 1. Click the **Create** button.
 2. Enter a name for the site.
+The name must be unique in the scope of the site (tenant/global).
 3. Optional, choose the visibility level (the icon of the green man), default: tenant.
 4. Optional, enter the location of the site.
 Expected format: latitude, longitude such as 32.071072, 34.787274.
 5. Click **Create**.